salrashid123/aws_rolesanywhere_signer/README.md

 	cfg, err := config.LoadDefaultConfig(context.TODO(), config.WithRegion(*awsRegion), config.WithCredentialsProvider(sessionCredentials))
 ```

-### Resident vs Imported Key

-All the examples below for TPM, PKCS and KMS *loads an external (imported) key*  into the device.
-However, if you want to, you can create a key on the device itself, then since they all implement a `crypto.Signer`, you can generate a CSR and issue an x509 against it ...all without the key leaving the device ever.

-For more information about this, see references here for [TPM](https://github.com/salrashid123/signer), [KMS](https://github.com/salrashid123/kms_golang_signer?tab=readme-ov-file#create-a-csr), [pkcs](https://github.com/salrashid123/mtls_pkcs11?tab=readme-ov-file#generate-mtls-certs)

 ### PEM Private Key Files

 Basically, this flow just use RSA or ECC keys on disk...nothing more.